-NUR 471: Community Health Nursing / Theory, 3(3+0)
+NUR 471: Community Health Nursing / Theory, 3(3+0+0) Pre-requisites: NUR 361, NUR 363; Co-requisite: NUR 472

 This theoretical course focuses on exploring the main role of community health nursing in promoting health, preventing illness, and restoring health.
 The nursing process as a prime framework in providing nursing care of individuals and families will be explored and applied.
 Emphasis is placed on the assessment of physical, psychosocial, and cultural environments.
 Knowledge related to identifying individuals and communities at risk and providing them with the proper nursing care is also explored.